Program Structure Research Topics Pricing & Scholarships FAQs

 Both project types are rigorous, mentor-guided, and eligible for submission to student research journals.
 Students and mentors select the format that best aligns with the student’s interests, experience level, and academic goals.

-The 20-Session Journey
+The standard 20-Session Journey

 Sessions 1–3: Foundations